Hospitaller Brothers of St. John of God

 Good Shepherd Centres and Good Shepherd Non-Profit Homes make up one of the largest health and human services agencies in the Greater Hamilton and Toronto areas.
 The Brothers also minister in Illinois, Florida, New Mexico, Haiti, England and Ireland.

 The Brothers operate hospitals and other health care and social services in 52 countries around the world.

-Our donors and funders can be assured that all money donated to Good Shepherd will stay within our organization to benefit vulnerable families and individuals locally.
+All money donated to Good Shepherd will stay within our organization to benefit vulnerable families and individuals locally.